The House of the Dead (1978 film): Production

 The House of the Dead was filmed under the working title Five Faces of Terror, with the help of non-unionized broadcasting students from Oklahoma State University.
 It was shot entirely on location in Oklahoma, in the cities of Ponca City, Yale, and Stillwater.
 It was financed by businessmen Leroy and Marvin Boehs, and had a budget of $685,000.
 The film's special effects were handled by Harry Woolman.

 Critical reception

+The movie has received mixed reviews.
+David Parkinson of the Radio Times called the movie "Making her only feature and clearly working on a shoestring, director Sharron Miller generates few scares with this portmanteau horror."

 Jim Hemphill of Filmmaker called the film "obscure but quite interesting", and wrote that it has "an impressive consistency of tone thanks to Miller's superb direction of her actors and her deft manipulation of the audience through sophisticated blocking and camera movement."
 He recommended it as "a great title to check out for Halloween if you want something a little off the established path."
 Brian Orndorf of Blu-ray.com referred to the film as "a strange assortment of half-realized chapters", writing that it "doesn't value character detail, only giving viewers the basics in temperament before moving on to the next piece of business."
 However, he noted that "it's not a total loss, especially for cult movie fans [...] who don't mind some sizable leaps in logic and limited connective tissue."